 Varadero Beach runs along Varadero town, and if you are staying in a casa particular in Varadero you are almost bound to be only a few minutes walk from Varadero Beach wherever you are staying!

-In 2019, Varadero Beach was actually voted the second most beautiful beach in the world on TripAdvisor, so there is no doubt this is an amazing Caribbean sandy getaway.
+In 2019, Varadero Beach was actually voted the second most beautiful beach in the world on TripAdvisor, so there is no doubt this is a great beach for a Caribbean sandy getaway.

 The beaches are mainly on the northern side of the narrow peninsula, while on the southern side, you find natural parks, the Varadero Golf Club and golf course, as well as mangrove zones.